I am 40 years old this year and I have no discernible musical talent, have never played an instrument and can’t sing.

 What If I Have No Rhythm?

-A common question by many, not just in their 40’s.
+A common question by many, not just those over 40.
 If you have never learnt an instrument or feel you can’t dance or ‘just know’ that you don’t have any rhythm then know one thing,

 Rhythm Can Be Learned.